-Chiropractic is not a cure-all for all immune issues.
+Remember chiropractic is not a cure-all for all immune issues.
 That’s not what I’m saying.
 Click here to understand more.
-This study however helps to explain why chiropractic plays a role in immune-boosting strategies for both children and adults.
+This study, however, helps to explain why chiropractic plays a role in immune-boosting strategies for both children and adults.

 2. QUALITY SLEEP

-If your weary get yourself to bed, listen to the clues that you need more rest and encourage your kids to do the same.
+If you’re weary get yourself to bed.
+Listen to the clues that you need more rest and encourage your kids to do the same.

 As a general rule focus on these but especially if you’re immune challenged.

-Avoid Immunity Taxers: processed foods including cereals, breads, sugar, fats and diary.
+Avoid Immunity Taxers: processed foods including cereals, breads, sugar, fats, and dairy.

 For Macro nutrition I focus on:

 This superfood has very strong antimicrobial and antiviral properties6.
 The potent sulfur compound allicin in garlic is known to help treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and potentially kill parasites and yeast infections.